magomezh/gcp_challenge_highest_profit/README.md

 ## Output
 ___

-To run output -- click on run.bat
+To run -- click on run.bat

 ## Methodology:
 ___